‘The Conners’ Casting Bombshell: Two Pivotal Characters Returning

 Meanwhile, Darlene receives dating advice from an unlikely source.

-Jay R. Ferguson (Ben), Juliette Lewis (Blue) and Matthew Broderick (Peter) will guest star on tonight’s episode.
+Jay R. Ferguson (Ben), Juliette Lewis (Blue), and Matthew Broderick (Peter) will guest star on tonight’s episode.

-Guest stars include Jay R. Ferguson as Ben, Juliette Lewis as Blue and Matthew Broderick as Peter.
+Guest stars include Jay R. Ferguson as Ben, Juliette Lewis as Blue, and Matthew Broderick as Peter.

 The network has also ordered an additional episode for the first season, bringing the total count to 11.

-The accidental sequel, which was ordered after the network cancelled Roseanne in wake of Roseanne Barr’s ‘repugnant’ Twitter posts, has done quite well in the ratings, but had a limited episode count, because of the principal cast’s limited availability.
+The accidental sequel, which was ordered after the network canceled Roseanne in wake of Roseanne Barr’s “repugnant” Twitter posts, per TV Series Finale, has done quite well in the ratings but had a limited episode count because of the principal cast’s limited availability.

 They're back on #TheConners pic.twitter.com/kGc5UXsfrV